Guide

 Key takeaways

-- Register your business structure and obtain an Employer Identification Number (EIN) from the IRS before applying for any licenses, as these documents are required for most license applications.
+• Register your business structure and get an Employer Identification Number (EIN) from the IRS before applying for any licenses, as these documents are required for most license applications.

-- Budget $50 to $500 or more for licensing costs and allow two to four weeks for processing, though professional licenses can take up to 12 weeks due to background checks and credential verification.
+• Budget $50–$500 or more for licensing costs and allow two–four weeks for processing, though professional licenses can take up to 12 weeks due to background checks and credential verification.

-- Track renewal dates carefully and set calendar reminders 30 to 60 days before expiration, as operating with expired licenses can result in fines, penalties, or forced business closure.
+• Track renewal dates carefully and set calendar reminders 30–60 days before expiration, as operating with an expired license can result in fines, penalties, or forced business closure.

 Why you need a license to operate your California business